theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-va02.md

 ### Prerequisites

-The SAP connection asigned to a transaction service must use an SAP dialog user with enough access rights to create new equipment.
+The SAP connection assigned to a transaction service must use an SAP dialog user with enough access rights to create new equipment.

 {: .box-note }
 **Note:** The integration type *Transaction* is currently marked as "Preview" and is not fully functional.